drone-demo/droneDemo/README.md

-This is a sample app created for the purpose of setting up CI with drone.io
+Sample app created for the purpose of setting up CI with drone.io